lsun-21/Dr_Internship/README.md

 To run the project, you need to execute the **main.py** script in the terminal, using the command **python main.py**.
 Another possible command is : python3 main.py.

+The project can take a few minutes to run.
+It is possible to uncomment the last two lines of the **main.py** script, in order to have the top 50 on the last 7 days.
+However, the execution is longer, so I uncommented them for faster execution.

 ### Constraints/Objectives :

 I included the dr_test.zip, a zip file containing :